roadhouse-dev/rd_environment_scaffold/README.md

 # RdEnvironmentScaffold

-A Flutter Library to build and customize the Flutter's scaffold widget, which show environment banner.
+A Flutter Library to build and customise the Flutter's scaffold widget, which show environment banner.

 ## How to use